 Khandaani Shafakhana Movie Review: Sonakshi Sinha's Film Ends Up Limping Despite Its Strong Concept!

 "Puri duniya mein 17 % abadi wale hum, Aur baat toh aise karte hain jaise 130 crore log kele ke prasad khakar tapak pade hain," quips Bobby Bedi (Sonakshi Sinha).
 While her dialogue might sound humorous, a closer look into it reveals the grim reality.
-In our country, sex is still considered to be a taboo topic which is rarely discussed out in the open.
+In our country, sex is still considered to be a taboo topic, which is rarely discussed out in the open.
 That's where Shilpi Dasgupta's 'Khandaani Shafakhana' scores a brownie point.

 Soon, Mamaji passes away and the clinic is inherited by his niece Baby Bedi (Sonakshi Sinha).
 The girl works as a medical sales representative and lives with her mother (Nadira Babbar) and good-for-nothing younger brother Bhooshit (Varun Sharma) in a house that could be usurped by her paternal uncle, if she doesn't repay her dues.

-When Baby gets the keys of Khandaani Shafakhana, she sees it as an golden opportunity to financially support her family.
-Until she realizes how Mamaji singlehandedly pursued his passion of serving people when he was alive.
-Now, torn between her duty towards her family and the larger purpose, Baby finds herself between a crossroads.
+When Baby gets the keys to Khandaani Shafakhana, she sees it as a golden opportunity to financially support her family.
+Until she realises how Mamaji single-handedly pursued his passion of serving people when he was alive.
+Now, torn between her duty towards her family and the larger purpose, Baby finds herself between crossroads.

 It's quite brave of director Shilpi Dasgupta and writer Gautam Mehra to weave a story around a theme that's generally addressed in hush-hush tones.
-On the flip-side, the film suffers from an inconsistent screenplay and the pace dips at places.
-Also, the film has sparse humour which is quite unlike what was promised in the trailer.
+On the flip side, the film suffers from an inconsistent screenplay and the pace dips at places.
+Also, the film has sparse humour, which is quite unlike what was promised in the trailer.

 Sonakshi Sinha is effective as Bobby Bedi.
-The actress takes her own sweet time to get into the skin of her character but then, you gives you a few moments, particularly the emotional ones, where she shines bright.
-Varun Sharma pulls off a funny act which he has pulled off in the past as well.
+The actress takes her own sweet time to get into the skin of her character but then, you get your few moments, particularly the emotional ones, where she shines bright.
+Varun Sharma pulls off a funny act, which he has done in the past as well.

 Badshah as 'Gabru Ghatack' makes an impressive debut.
 Priyansh Jora's boyish charm works well for his role.
 Annu Kapoor, Nadira Babbar and Kulbhushan Kharbanda are good in their parts.

-Rishi Punjabi's cinematography perfectly captures the small-town India.
-The film could have been trimmed down a bit more on the editing table.
+Rishi Punjabi's cinematography perfectly captures small-town India.
+The film could have been trimmed down a bit on the editing table.

 On the music front, 'Bheege Mann' tugs your heartstrings.
 The rest of the songs don't have much to offer.